 This is a very brief manual for itsagif.

-Although the screenshots are from itsagif running on System 8, this manual explains how to use itsagif on Windows 3.1x (with win32s) and Windows 95 through to Windows XP.
+Although the screenshots are from itsagif running on Windows 95, this manual explains how to use itsagif on Windows 3.1x (with win32s) and Windows 95 through to Windows XP.

 The program begins with a splash screen.
 You can dismiss the

 splash screen by pressing a key or button; itsagif then asks

 for a BMP or WMF file to open.
 As an example, we'll

 open the “Frog” file,

 which contains an image of a small frog.

 The “Frog” image is in the public domain, and was graciously